nuwave/lighthouse/docs/master/performance/n-plus-one.md

 In order to combine them, you need to have a single stateful batch loader instance for `users.posts`.
 Use `Nuwave\Lighthouse\Execution\BatchLoader\BatchLoaderRegistry` to resolve such instances.
-The following code is the resolver for `User.posts` - it could point to it with [@field](../api-reference/directives.md#field), or be implemented in a custom directive.
+The following code is the resolver for `User.posts`.
+See [resolver precedence](../the-basics/fields.md#resolver-precedence) on how it could actually be assigned to a field.

 ```php
 use GraphQL\Deferred;